H4ya/handDetectionByPy/README.md

 - deleted the thumbs up\down recognition

 03/07/2025 15:33 :
-+ I want to add a virtual way to stop the code (maybe a function to type ^c in terminal)
+# todo I want to add a virtual way to stop the code (maybe a function to type ^c in terminal)

 04/07/2025 11:40 :
-- adding a line between index and thumb for more visual clarity (I failed
+- adding a line between index and thumb for more visual clarity (I failed)

+04/07/2025 16:36 :
+- adding a brightness control to the right hand
+- make sure the volume will only be controlled by the left hand did it using a unique if statement
+# todo search for get volume method to display it by default- Done

+07/07/2025 15:50 :
+# todo find\make a method to check if the fingers from the same hand

+06/08/2025 20:57 : (I'm working from a plane)
+- optimized some of the functions
+- canceled the sameHand function for now (seems not important)
+# todo check if the current functions are working

+06/08/2025 10:24 :
+- fixing the points' x-axis --Done (turns out I used 'w-' when calculating the x-axis (I forgot for what))
+# todo add a function to kill the process when the cam is off (screen is 90% black)

+19:40 :
+- created and used the functions isFurther()/Higher/sameHand to simplify the code
+- created new file for features cuz this readme is not a good space to imagine lol
+- cleaned the messy parts of the code -that ctrl the light and sound

+20:14 :
+- fixed the cv2 circle issue (it was the shift=1 instead of 0)

+21:05 :
+- created and used sameX/Y and pointRange functions
+- working on adding stop sign
+- sum up sameX and Y in one called sameCoord